 Ambiance/Decor: Warm and inviting.
 Located in a converted house with upscale fine dining without the "Old World" stuffy atmosphere.
 The ambiance is ideal for an intimate date night or to celebrate a romantic occasion.

 Overall Rating: 3 1/2 Stars --- Classified as a "Chef-Inspired Fine Dining" restaurant. (* Note - See below restaurant classification for details)

 Note: Four-star Rating System from 1/2 star = poor to 4 stars = Best in Class

 Dress: Upscale Casual

-Recommended For: BYOB diners who enjoy an excellent Eclectic / Int'l menu prepared with fresh farm to table ingredients.
+Recommended For: BYOB diners who enjoy an excellent high end, upscale dining with Eclectic / Int'l menu prepared with fresh farm to table ingredients.

 Not Recommended For: Budget conscious diners who prefer a traditional American menu in a family oriented casual setting.

 Recommended dishes: When available, The House made Filet Mignon Ravioli with Truffle Butter, and Parmesan Reggiano; The Panko Crusted Halibut with wasabi-sake sauce, over black forbidden rice ; and The Garganelli Pasta with wild boar ragu, fennel pollen, and sliced sheep ricotta. .

 Cafe Panache is a landmark, high end, upscale, BYOB restaurant, popular with diners for celebrating a special occasion.